DamianMacG/DamianMacG/README.md

 - 📫 How to reach me **damiangildea12@gmail.com**

-- ⚡ Fun fact **I have qualifications in Mathematics and Acting, both of which I studied independently at University level!**
+- ⚡ Fun fact **I have University qualifications in both Mathematics and Acting!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">